 How UK startup IoT Solutions is transforming public services

 Squeezed for cash, local authorities across the UK are turning towards technology to help them solve civic problems and improve the management of existing resources.
-One such project was led by Swanage-based IoT Solutions Group which, faced with tipped-over bins spilling waste onto roads, devised a network of smart sensors that would alert the borough to leaking rubbish.
+One such project was led by Swanage-based IoT Group which, faced with tipped-over bins spilling waste onto public roads, devised a network of smart sensors that would alert the borough to leaking rubbish.

 Founded in 2018 by Emma Mahy and Neal Forse, IoT Solutions Group designed the sensors in a way that provides real-time data for patrol wardens – thus improving environmental conditions and alleviating public risks to health and safety from the refuse.